top of page

 The current building survived the war unscathed, remembering that Chelmsford was a targeted town as it was considered industrial.

-In 1954, the majority of the land was compulsory purchased by Essex County Council through the services of Saville’s who paid £1250 for the land and as a concession a walk was built.
+In 1954, the majority of the land was compulsory purchased by Essex County Council through the services of Saville’s who paid £1250 for the land and as a concession a wall was built.

 The 2 previously mentioned squash courts were built in the early 1970’s with shower facilities on the first floor.